Priority Snow Plan

 For a map of priority routes, visit the Snow and Ice Control Priority Routes map.

-Crews spend the next 18 hours of our priority plan focused on high-volume community and transit routes.
-Priorities include plowing driving lanes/through lanes (not curb or parking lanes) and piling it roadside.
+When snow clearing has been completed on Calgary’s busiest roads, crews shift focus to high-volume community and transit routes.
+This work includes plowing driving lanes and through lanes (not curb or parking lanes) and piling it roadside.
 Priority 2 routes include:

 - Intersections and crosswalks controlled by traffic lights